Freddsle/fedRBE/evaluation_clusterization_after_correction/real_datasets/README.md

-# Real-Dataset Clusterization Evaluation
+# Real-Dataset Clustering Evaluation

 Evaluates k-means clustering quality (ARI) on real omics datasets before and after fedRBE batch correction, for both central and federated k-means.

 **Datasets:** `ecoli`, `ovarian_cancer`, `ccRCC_proteomics`, and `quartet_multiomics`
-(the latter is a multi-modal dataset with transcriptomics, proteomics, and phosphoproteomics modalities measured on the same samples).
+(the latter is a multi-modal dataset with transcriptomics, proteomics, and metabolomics measured on matched samples).

 ---